Smartling/api-sdk-python/README.md

 Developers can upload resource files and download the translated file(s) in a locale of their choosing.
 There are options allowing to use professional translation, community translation or machine translation.

-For a full description of the Smartling File Translation API, please read File API section of the docs at: https://developer.smartling.com/docs/sdks-2
+For a full description of the Smartling File Translation API, please read File API section of the docs at: https://api-reference.smartling.com/
+This SDK covers several of Smartling APIs:
+Jobs
+Job Batches V2
+Strings
+Context
+Estimates
+Account & Projects
+Files
+Tags

 Quick start
 -----------